ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-escs.rst

 .. image:: ../../../images/Pixhawk_UAVCAN_ESC.jpg
     :target: ../_images/Pixhawk_UAVCAN_ESC.jpg

-One ESC (it does not matter which) should be connected to the flight controller's CAN port using a 4-pin DF13 to 4-pin DroneCAN adapter cable.
+One ESC (it does not matter which) should be connected to the autopilot's CAN port using a 4-pin DF13 to 4-pin DroneCAN adapter cable.
 Each subsequent ESC should be connected to the previous using a 4-pin DroneCAN cable.
 The final ESC should have a CAN bus terminator plugged